Six ways to add curb appeal to your home

 The curb appeal of your home will not only make it look more pleasing and enticing, it will have a substantial impact on the resale value of the property.
 Homeowners who plan to sell their properties often strive to add curb appeal for greater value appreciation.
 Every house will need some kind of renovation or upgrade in the long term to retain its curb appeal or to don a new look.
 Here are six ways to add curb appeal to your home.

-- Use smart lighting to enhance the curb appeal after sunset.
+Use smart lighting to enhance the curb appeal after sunset.
 There should be some lights for security and safety.
-Use a few for decorative purposes.
+Also use a few for decorative purposes.
 There are accent lights and other affordable solutions that do not consume much power but accentuate the setting.

-- Clean up the driveway and garage.
-The driveway and garage are two features in most homes that would always be noticeable from the roadside.
-A neat driveway with recessed lights, a prim garage with a sleek door and timely maintenance of the entire gateway will add curb appeal to your home.
+Clean up the driveway and garage.
+The driveway and garage are two features of homes that are almost always noticeable from the roadside.
+A neat driveway with recessed lights, a prim garage with a sleek door, and timely maintenance of the entire gateway will add curb appeal to your home.